rayguo233/read-mapping/README.md

 # Description of files
-- **report.pdf** - the report of this project
 - **pj4.py** - the implementation of PatternMatchingWithSuffixArray and BetterBWMatching; instruction to run can be found bellow
-- **plot code.pdf** - the code used to plot figures used in the report (the code is written in Jupyter Notebook environment)

 # Instruction to Run pj4.py